EmuDeck/emudeck.github.io/docs/troubleshooting/steamos/index.md

 ***

-## Check out the Emulator and Tool pages
+## Have you checked out the various emulator and tool pages?

 The wiki has a separate page for each emulator and tool installed by EmuDeck.
 You can find the emulator pages grouped under their company name on the sidebar.
 The tool pages can be found under the `Tools` section.
 Each emulator and tool page has various sections that may go into detail on your question.